ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ## Support

-I tried to include all the information needed to install and customize the theme.
-If you have any question, please don't hesitate to contact at:
+If you have any questions, I'd be happy to answer them.
+Please don't hesitate to contact at:

 * _Email:_ [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)
 * _Twitter:_ [@aspirethemes](https://twitter.com/aspirethemes)